 - ISOOG and YFULL keep all the time tree updated with new SNPs.
 FTDNA keep watching on them, but website doesn’t reflect all latest changes, which is bad.

-- I received mtDNA results time ago -> “H” haplogroup (maternal line), but not yet finished post here on blog.
+- I received mtDNA results time ago -> “H” haplogroup (maternal line), and my mother’s results defines here as H13a1d member.
+Here is my new article about analysis.
 Anyway there are many items to research, which may help me to clarify intersection between races, and locations and different ancestral directions.

 - Besides Y-DNA and mtDNA tests, I made atDNA test via FTDNA (Family Finder test).
 More details here and here and here.